cda-group/arcon/guide/src/pipeline/state.md

 This section covers different approaches to accessing state of a live Arcon application.

 Arcon State is identified through a `StateID` which is an type alias for a String.
-The state id is set through the Operator configuration that was discussed in the [Stream API](stream.md) section.
+The state id of an `ArconState` object is its struct name.

 - [Snapshot](#snapshot)
 - [Watching from a thread](#watching-from-a-thread)